Happily N'Ever After 2: Snow White—Another Bite @ the Apple: Plot

 Once upon a time, Snow White's parents, Queen Grace and the wise King Cole, are very kind to their citizens, as Queen Grace will go around helping any citizen in need.
 One day, Queen Grace suddenly falls ill and dies but before she does, she tells Snow White "The mirror only tells half the story.
 True beauty comes from helping others."

 Since Queen Grace died when Snow White was young, she never taught Snow White how to help the citizens.
-Since then, Snow White has turned into a misguided teenager who only likes to hang out with her friends Goldilocks, Little Bo Peep, and Little Red Riding Hood instead of helping the citizens.
+Since then, Snow White has turned into a misguided teenager who only likes to hang out with her friends Goldilocks, Bo Peep, and Little Red Riding Hood instead of helping the citizens.
 A prime example is when Snow White and her friends decide to go to a joust party instead of visiting an orphanage.
 That day, her father strictly tells her to return before morning and wear the royal robe.
 Instead, she takes it off and leaves it in the limo.
 She meets and falls in love with a handsome man.
-He doesn't return the feeling because of Snow White's behavior towards “riff raff” and his respect for Queen Grace.
+He doesn't return the feeling because of Snow White's behavior towards "riff raff" and his respect for Queen Grace.

 When Snow White returns, her father is upset because she did not wear the robe (he found out on the newspaper).
 Snow White weeps and cries about him being unfair and runs to her room.
 Her father notices her misguided side and decides to find a wife like Queen Grace to show Snow White how to become a proper lady.
 His assistant goes to the Fairy Godmother for help, where she begins a marriage service.

 Because of Mambo's mischief, the Scales of Good and Evil are tipped to extreme evil, causing Lady Vain to turn evil and Rumpelstiltskin to appear.
 Rumpelstiltskin (who seems to have become evil again due to the Scales) uses the Magic Mirror to turn Lady Vain's face into a replica of Queen Grace's face.
 She goes to the marriage service and King Cole accepts her, not knowing that Lady Vain is truly a horrible scheming witch who wants to rule the kingdom.

 Snow White is a thorn in Lady Vain's side and she wants Snow White gone from the kingdom.
 Just then, an apple appears, due to the imbalance of the Scales.
 When given to Snow White, it will make her say the rudest things she had ever thought.
 Lady Vain has Rumpelstiltskin give Snow White a new make-over with a twist.
 They give her the evil apple and with the Magic Mirror, Snow White says the rudest things she had ever thought to the whole town including King Cole.
 Snow White wakes up not remembering what had happened or what she had said and decides to visit the town.